Moving to Korea: The Complete Checklist from Pre-Arrival to Your First 30 Days

 Cash, ATMs, and T-money

 Most foreign Visa and Mastercard debit cards work at Korean bank ATMs.
-ATM fees vary: Citibank Korea charges no foreign withdrawal fee, Woori charges ₩2,000 to ₩3,000, most other banks charge ₩3,000 to ₩5,000, and convenience store ATMs charge up to ₩6,000.
+ATM fees vary and change often.
+As of mid-2026, Citibank Korea charges no foreign withdrawal fee, Woori charges around ₩2,000 to ₩3,000, most other banks charge ₩3,000 to ₩5,000, and convenience store ATMs charge up to ₩6,000.
+Check the on-screen fee before confirming a withdrawal.

 Buy a T-money card (₩3,000) at any convenience store immediately after clearing customs.
 T-money works on all Seoul subway and bus routes, and at convenience stores.
-As of March 2026, Seoul Metro's 440 new T-money top-up kiosks at 273 stations on Lines 1 through 8 accept Visa, Mastercard, JCB, UnionPay, and AmEx, so you can top up with your international card.
+From March 17 2026, Seoul Metro's 440 new T-money top-up kiosks at 273 stations on Lines 1 through 8 accept Visa, Mastercard, JCB, UnionPay, and AmEx, so you can top up with your international card.
+A 3.7% service fee applies to international-card top-ups, so expect a small surcharge.

 Week 1: days 1 to 7